kotolex/checking/README.md

     is_not_empty([1,2], 'Error message')   # checks, if the length of first arg (Sized type) is greater than 0, e.g. a collection is NOT empty
 ```

-Messages in all asserts are optional, but it's strongly recommended using them.
+Messages in all asserts are optional, but it is strongly recommended using them.

 ###### Working with exceptions